 I worked under Dr. Robert Murphy to develop algorithms to create generative models of neuron shape as part of the CellOrganizer tool.

-I teach Elementary Algebra to inmates at Garden State Youth Correctional Facility.
-The course is accredited through Raritan Valley Community College.
+I taught Elementary Algebra and Basic Math to inmates at Garden State Youth Correctional Facility and Albert C. Wagner Youth Correctional Facility.
+The courses are accredited through Raritan Valley Community College.

 I designed a research project and supervised a high school intern as part of the Laboratory Learning Program.